Fabuloski/Heart-Disease-Classification/README.md

 # Heart-Disease-Classification
-This project leverages on machine learning to predict if a patient have heart disease or not.
+Using machine learning algorithm, we attempt to predict if a patient have heart disease or not based on the input feature.